ThinkDataEd/student/docs/unit3/lab3b.md

     – Then click on the *From CSV* option.

-    – Type or copy/paste the URL into the box and then hit *Update*.
+    – Type or copy/paste the URL into the box, then hit *Update*.

 * Before importing, change the following Import Options: